rltyty/runit.nvim/README.md

 Fri Aug 15 14:42:55 CST 2025
 ```

-**Reason**: When executed in Neovim, the process's `stdout` stream is
+**Reason for the Discrepancy**: When executed in Neovim, the process's
-connected to a pipe, not a terminal (TTY).
-The C standard library chooses the
+`stdout` stream is connected to a pipe, not a terminal (TTY).
+The C standard
-buffer mode of the stream based on the file type.
-TTY -> line-buffered,
+library chooses the buffer mode of the stream based on the file type.
+TTY ->
-otherwise -> fully-buffered.
-Therefore, in Neovim, the output is
+line-buffered, otherwise -> fully-buffered.
+Therefore, in Neovim, the output
-fully-buffered, whereas in a terminal it is line-buffered.
+is fully-buffered, whereas in a terminal it is line-buffered.

 In the program above, although the `printf` message ends with `\n`
 (which normally triggers a unbuffered `write(2)` system call immediately in a